-New regulations require that we increase meal prices until we match rates of federal reimbursement.
+Regulations require that we increase meal prices yearly until we match rates of federal reimbursement.

 *Those qualifying for free/reduced lunch receive lunch and breakfast at no cost.

-Any student who refuses to take the required fruit or vegetable will be charged the non-reimbursable/adult meal price of $2.60 (instead of regular student meal price).
+Any student who refuses to take the required fruit or vegetable will be charged the a la carte price for each item on their tray (instead of regular student meal price).
 The additional cost covers the difference in federal reimbursement the district would have received if they had taken a reimbursable meal.

 We are dedicated to providing quality nutritious meals that students will enjoy and choose to eat.
 We hope you will encourage your students to try new fruits and vegetables.
 Feel free to join us for a meal at school to see the changes for yourself.
-If you have questions or concerns, please feel free to contact Susan Lang 715-726-2790 or Diane Rasmussen 715-726-2406 ext 1151.
+If you have questions or concerns, please feel free to contact Susan Lang 715-726-2790 or Melissa Panchyshyn 715-726-2406 ext 1151.